Manalelaidouni/manalelaidouni.github.io/_posts/2024-06-08-4Bit-Quantization-Models-QLoRa.md

 ***The following steps 5 and 6 contain additional logic to store the final quantized values:***

 5\.
 Each quantization level is represented with a 4 bits binary value as referenced in this [part of the code](https://github.com/TimDettmers/bitsandbytes/blob/1f2ca43ae5f3b453ff5fed73a17c661dc4fbbcb3/csrc/kernels.cu#L278).
-The binary representations are used for storage are in unsigned 4-bit integers format **`uint4`**, we will see at end of step 6 why we use the **`uint4`** representation.
+These are the binary representation of  unsigned 4-bit integers format **`uint4`**, we will see at end of step 6 why we use the **`uint4`** representation.
 For instance, this [function](https://github.com/TimDettmers/bitsandbytes/blob/1f2ca43ae5f3b453ff5fed73a17c661dc4fbbcb3/csrc/kernels.cu#L223) uses these binary values to map back to the quantization levels during the dequantization process.